Equivariant Evidential Deep Learning for Interatomic Potentials: Experiments

 We then evaluate sample efficiency on two molecular systems from the MD22 dataset, \textit{Buckyball-Catcher} ($C_{60}$--$C_{60}$) and \textit{Double-walled carbon nanotubes} (DWCT), which feature long-range and collective interactions and are more challenging than other MD22 molecules.
 We compare $\text{e}^2$IP against two non-equivariant baselines: eIP~\cite{xu2025evidential} and \textit{Ours w/o equiv.}, an ablation that preserves the same likelihood objective (NLL) and uncertainty regularization but removes rotational equivariance by constructing a non-equivariant $\Sigma_0$ via a Cholesky parameterization.
 All methods are trained using 30\%, 50\%, 70\%, and 100\% of the training data.
 Fig.~\ref{fig:data_efficiency} reports force MAE and Spearman rank correlation as a function of training-set usage, capturing absolute accuracy and ranking quality, respectively.

 Across both systems, $\text{e}^2$IP consistently exhibits improved data efficiency, with the largest and most uniform gains on DWCT.
 This behavior aligns with the strong geometric anisotropy and extended interactions in nanotube systems, where enforcing rotational equivariance provides a powerful inductive bias that improves generalization under limited data.
 Removing equivariance (\textit{Ours w/o equiv.}) degrades performance despite sharing the same training objective, indicating that the gains are not driven solely by the loss design.
 On \textit{Buckyball-Catcher}, $\text{e}^2$IP also improves sample efficiency, although the margin is less pronounced.
-We note that $\text{e}^2$IP maintains stable Spearman correlation as data decreases, suggesting that it preserves relative force ordering while improving accuracy.
-We further probe this inductive bias by evaluating on randomly rotated DWCT test configurations, where equivariance becomes essential and $\text{e}^2$IP achieves a larger margin.
+We note that the non-equivariant variant can match or exceed $\text{e}^2$IP on raw accuracy at high data fractions on some systems; understanding when and why this occurs is an interesting open question.
+Nevertheless, $\text{e}^2$IP maintains stable Spearman correlation as data decreases, suggesting that it preserves relative force ordering while improving accuracy.
+Importantly, the primary advantage of equivariance is not raw MAE dominance at every data point, but \emph{rotation-consistent uncertainty}: we further probe this by evaluating on randomly rotated DWCT test configurations (Table~\ref{tab:spearman_change_so3}), where $\text{e}^2$IP achieves substantially smaller $|\Delta\rho|$.

 A physically meaningful force field should be \emph{objective} under rigid-body rotations: rotating the coordinates by $R$ should rotate the forces by the same $R$.
 To explicitly probe this property, we evaluate robustness under \emph{proper} 3D rotations from the special orthogonal group